-The continuum of care model creates a framework for a comprehensive array of emergency, transitional and permanent housing, and supportive services to address the varying needs of the persons who are homeless or at risk of becoming homeless.
+The Continuum of Care model creates a framework for a comprehensive array of emergency, transitional, and permanent housing, and supportive services to address the varying needs of the persons who are homeless or at risk of becoming homeless.
 These are community-based plans and are reflective of unique conditions in each local area.
-The purpose of the local continuum of care is to help communities envision, plan, and implement coordinated, long-term solutions to address homelessness.
+The purpose of the Continuum of Care is to help communities envision, plan, and implement coordinated, long-term solutions to address homelessness.

 - Outreach, intake, and assessment to link housing and services to the needs of those who are homeless.

 - Services and resources to prevent housed persons from becoming homeless or returning to homelessness.